 Stockpiling and Response

-The UNHRD network provides the core services of warehousing, inspection and handling of prepositioned relief items in any of the six HRDs worldwide for its range of partners at no cost.
+The UNHRD network provides the core services of warehousing, inspection and handling of prepositioned relief items in any of the five HRDs worldwide for its range of partners at no cost.
 Additionally, it offers a wide range of related services, such as procurement, transport, technical assistance and technological innovation through its internal R&D facility, UNHRD Lab.
 In combination, UNHRD is able to provide holistic solutions to its partners, facilitating their humanitarian response.